You’ve worked hard to build up your super, so keeping your super safe is important to us at Rest.

 They may use this information to access your super and transfer your balance to their account.

-1. Limit what you share online.
+1. Limit what you share online

 Set your social media privacy settings to ‘private’ and don’t accept ‘friend’ requests from strangers.

-2. Before logging into websites, make sure they’re secure.
+2. Before logging into websites, make sure they’re secure

 You can do this by checking for the padlock symbol in the address bar, and that the URL of a website starts with ‘https://’ not ‘http://’ (the ‘s’ stands for secure).

-3. Avoid clicking on any links or attachments in emails that you weren’t expecting.
+3. Avoid clicking on any links or attachments in emails that you weren’t expecting

 Try to avoid entering personal details into unfamiliar websites.
 You can check to see if links and attachments are suspicious by copying the URL and sender domain details into freely available programs, such as Virustotal.

-4. Set strong passwords that will make it hard for other people to guess and always use Multi-Factor Authentication if available.
+4. Set strong passwords that will make it hard for other people to guess and always use multi-factor authentication if available

-• Upper case, lower case, numeric, and special character values
+a mix of upper case, lower case, numeric, and special character values

-• A random, memorable passphrase (but one that’s not easily guessed, such as “Rest”, “Super”, etc.)
+a random, memorable passphrase (but one that’s not easily guessed, such as “Rest”, “Super”, etc.)

-• No personal information (pet names, street addresses, family names)
+no personal information (pet names, street addresses, family names)

-• Use a different password for each online account you use and update them regularly.
+Consider using a different password for each online account you use and update them regularly.
 This includes your account with Rest.

-5. Protect your computer by installing firewall software, anti-virus software.
+5. Protect your computer(s) by installing firewall software, and/or anti-virus software

 Always make sure to install any new updates to your devices as soon as they become available.

-6. Report any fraudulent activity immediately to your super fund.
+6. Report any fraudulent activity immediately to your super fund

 Contact us on 1300 300 778 between 8am-8pm (AEST/AEDT) Monday to Friday.